clarus/coq-blog/posts/2021-02-09 Beginning of verification for the parsing of smart-contracts.md

     let unlimited_ctxt := Raw_context.with_unlimited_gas ctxt in

 which is the same context with an unlimited gas value.
 The gas is there to compute the execution cost for smart-contracts.
 By setting the gas as unlimited, we avoid having to reason about failures due to gas exhaustion, without too much loss of generality.
 The `unparse_ty` and `parse_ty` functions are in the error monad, whose basic operators are `return?` to return a success value and `let?` to bind two operations.

-The pre-condition `Script_typed_ir.Ty.is_valid` is recursively expressed on the type `ty` and depends on the same flags as the parsing function.
-It checks that the forbidden operations are not present, and that all the integers are in the correct bounds.
+We recursively express the pre-condition `Script_typed_ir.Ty.is_valid` on the type `ty`.
+This pre-condition depends on the same flags as the parsing function.
+It checks that the forbidden operations are not present, and that all the integers are in the expected intervals.

 We do the proof by induction on the value `ty`.
-The most complex case is the case of pairs because we do a flattening of the pairs to lists of elements, so the induction is not direct for this case.
-Apart from the case, most of the proof is dedicated to handling the error monad and unfolding the definitions.
+The most complex case is the case of pairs because we flatten the pairs to lists of elements, so the induction is not direct.
+Apart from that case, most of the proof is dedicated to handling the error monad and unfolding the definitions.
 To get an idea, here is an extract of the Coq proof to handle the general case:

     destruct ty; unfold simple_unparse_ty; simpl; try reflexivity;
       repeat (rewrite simple_unparse_ty_eq; simpl);